2025-2026 Course Catalog

 Natural Resource and Energy Management

 a.
-BUEN 370/ECON 289, Natural Resource Governance
+BUEN 370/ECON 289 Natural Resource Governance

 b.
-ECON 285, Natural Resource and Energy Economics
+ECON 285 Natural Resource and Energy Economics

 c.
-6-units of Natural Resource and Energy Management electives
+6-units of Natural Resource and Energy Management electives from the following list:

 d.
-6-units of BUEN electives
+6-units of any BUEN electives numbered 200 or above

 Self-designed Focus Area

 Students have the option of working with their advisor to propose a set of courses with an explanation of how these courses would result in a coherent focus area in the BUEN major.
 Students interested in doing this should plan with their advisor and consult the director of B & E before beginning their junior year at Lawrence or, for transfer students, in their first year at Lawrence.
-The Self-designed focus area must be approved both by the advisor and the Director of B & E.
+The Self-designed focus area must be approved both by the advisor and the Director of B & E

 Experiential Learning Requirement: